ccg-v/cpp_modules/cpp_07/ex01/README.md

 Read in next section, ["The function parameter: Why passing by reference and not by value?"](https://github.com/ccg-v/cpp_modules/tree/master/cpp_07/ex01#-the-function-parameter-why-passing-by-reference-and-not-by-value-) why this is not the best choice.

 * Also, if for instance we want to handle arrays of pointers (e.g., `int*`), we need to provide a different function signature where the first parameter accepts an array of pointers.
-This is because the T* in the original function signature is meant for arrays of T, not T*:
+This is because the T* in the original function signature is meant for arrays of `T`, not `T*`:

 	`void iter(T** array, size_t length, void (*f)(T*))`